NSLS-II-BMM/BeamlineManual/docs/before.rst

 .. note::

-   + New registration requests as well as the extensions requests for expired registrations shall be submitted as soon as possible.
+   + New registration requests as well as extension requests for expired registrations should be submitted as soon as possible.
-   + Approvals for guest registrations can take as long as two months for some non-US citizens.
+   + Approvals for guest registrations require two months for non-US citizens and longer for certain nationalities.

-To apply for a BNL Guest appointment: https://www.bnl.gov/ps/userguide/beforearrival.php
+Apply for a BNL Guest appointment: https://www.bnl.gov/ps/userguide/beforearrival.php

 .. caution::  Without an active appointment, you will not be allowed
 	      on site and will be turned away at the main gate.